Melbourne University Racing

 The Team

-Melbourne University Racing in 2022 is comprised of 36 Senior team members, overseeing 9 sub-systems across our autonomous and electric race vehicle, as well over 80 Junior support staff.
+Melbourne University Racing in 2024 is comprised of thirteen engineering team leads, overseeing eight sub-systems for our electric race vehicle, as well as five business leads and five operations officers

 View -